Learn how to comply with blog laws with these legal considerations for bloggers so you can grow and protect your blogging business.

 Contents

-5 Blog Laws & Legal Considerations for Bloggers
+6 Blog Laws & Legal Considerations for Bloggers

 In this article, we focus on some of the blog laws and legal issues that bloggers need to be mindful of, such as creating legal pages for your blog, including website legal disclaimers, and legal considerations for blog content.

 #1.
-Respecting people’s privacy
+Respect people’s privacy

+Revealing personal information about someone is one of the most sensitive legal issues around blogging.
 A private fact is a detail that highlights certain information about an individual and the individual has not made it public yet.
-However, what constitutes private facts is a really grey area and it may be hard to tell what is private and what is not.

-Bloggers should be aware of defamation laws and ensure they aren’t making any false statements about others that could lead to a lawsuit.
+Bloggers should be aware of defamation laws and ensure they aren’t making false statements about others that could lead to a lawsuit.
 If you’re an Indian blogger, the Supreme Court’s recent judgment upholding Sections 499 and 500 of the IPC as constitutionally valid will apply to you.

 Resources:

 #2.
-Avoiding plagiarism
+Avoid plagiarism

 Bloggers should be aware that the Digital Millennium Copyright Act of 1998 (DMCA) provides copyright owners with a set of remedies if they find their copyrighted material being infringed upon on the internet.